laurelinebiya/tripleten_project/README.md

 Project goal: look at the different pricing trends for houses in the King County area.
 Determine some key trends and how they relate to houring prices.

 Data source: This dataset contains house sale prices for King County, which includes Seattle.
-It includes homes sold between May 2014 and May 2015.Data was obtailed from Kaggle.com
+It includes homes sold between May 2014 and May 2015.Data was obtained from Kaggle.com

 Interactive table: this allows to filter the raw data set by the construction year of the property as well as its specific zipcode.
 The former uses a slider while the latter uses as dropdown selection.
 You will see only the top 50 results.